NITYANANDA/tsf/examples/jaxrs-advanced/README.txt

    - mvn exec:java

 By default, the client will use the http port 8080 for constructing the URIs.
 This port value is set during the build in the client.properties resource file.
-If the server is listening on an alternative port then you can use an 'http.port' system property during the build :
+If the server is listening on an alternative port then you can use an 'http.port' system property during the build:

 - mvn install -Dhttp.port=8181